HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 4

 A Trustee shall be released from his/her position on the Board upon filing with the Board Secretary(s) his/her voluntary resignation, or upon the termination of his/her Club Membership.
-A Trustee may be removed from the Board by two-thirds (2/3) vote of the other Trustees for worthy cause shown, which shall include but not be limited to, habitual absence from meetings without a satisfactory excuse and continued neglect of duty as a Trustee.
-A Trustee may also be removed by a two-thirds (2/3) vote at any Annual Meeting of Members for the same aforementioned reason(s).
+A Trustee may be removed from the Board by a two-thirds (2/3) vote of the other Trustees for worthy cause shown, which shall include but not be limited to habitual absence from meetings without a satisfactory excuse and continued neglect of duty as a Trustee.
+Under each circumstance, the trustee being voted on is not allowed to vote.
+A Trustee may also be removed by a two-thirds (2/3) vote at any Annual Meeting of Members for the aforementioned reason(s).

 Section 5

 Any vacancy which occurs before the end of a Trustee’s term shall be temporarily filled by a majority vote of the remaining Trustees.
-A Trustee so elected shall serve until the date of the next November Public Meeting, at which time a Trustee shall be elected to complete the balance of the unexpired term in accordance with this Article.
+A Trustee so elected shall serve as an interim Trustee until the date of the next November Public Meeting, at which time a Trustee shall be elected to complete the balance of the unexpired term in accordance with this Article.

-ARTICLE VII – Meeting of the Board of Trustees
+ARTICLE VII – Meetings of the Board of Trustees

 Section 1

-All meetings of the Board of Trustees shall be held within the Borough of Hasbrouck Heights.
+All meetings of the Board of Trustees shall be held within the Borough of Hasbrouck Heights or over an agreed-upon videoconferencing tool

 Section 2

-A regular annual meeting of the Board of Trustees shall be held before, or during an intermission of the November annual meeting of the members, as described in Article V, Section 5, for the expressed purpose of electing officers, as described in Article IX, Section 1, and fixing the time and place of the next regular meeting.
-Upon conclusion of this trustee meeting, the Board of Trustees shall fix by resolutions the time and place of the next regular meeting, no more than fifty-five (55) days shall ever intervene between regular meetings.
+A regular annual meeting of the Board of Trustees shall be held before, or during an intermission of the November annual meeting of the Members, as described in Article V, Section 5, for the expressed purpose of electing officers, as described in Article IX, Section 1, and fixing the time and place of the next regular meeting.
+Upon conclusion of this trustee meeting, the Board of Trustees shall fix by resolution the time and place of the next regular meeting.
+No more than fifty-five (55) days shall ever intervene between regular meetings.

 Section 3